Skip to main content

 Gas boilers, oil boilers, and electric storage heaters

-The BUS only covers heat pumps (air, ground, water source) and biomass boilers.
-Installing a new gas or oil boiler — even an efficient A-rated condensing boiler — does not qualify.
+The BUS only covers heat pumps (air-to-water, ground source, water source, and now air-to-air) and biomass boilers.
+Installing a new gas or oil boiler does not qualify.
 Electric storage heaters are also excluded.

 New-build properties (under 2 years old)